Label-Wise Graph Convolutional Network for Heterophilic Graphs: Methodology

 \subsubsection{Pseudo Label Prediction.}

-The pseudo label predictor $f_P$ takes the node attributes as input and estimates the class labels of nodes.
-Specifically, a MLP is utilized to obtain pseudo label of node $v$ with $v$'s attributes as

-where $\mathbf{x}_v$ denotes the attributes of node $v$.
-Note that, we use MLP as the predictor because message passing of the GNNs can lead to poor representations on heterophilic graphs.
-The loss function for training the pseudo label predictor $f_P$ is:
+In label-wise graph convolution, neighbors in different classes are separately aggregated to update node representations.
+However, only a small number of nodes are provided with labels.
+Thus, a pseudo label predictor $f_P$ is deployed to estimate labels for label-wise aggregation.
+Specifically, a MLP is utilized to obtain pseudo label of node $v$ as $\hat{\mathbf{y}}^P_v = \text{MLP}(\mathbf{x}_v)$, where $\mathbf{x}_v$ is the attributes of node $v$.
+Note that, we use MLP as the predictor because message passing of the GNNs may lead to poor predictions on heterophilic graphs.
+The loss function for training $f_P$ is: